Applied and Computational Math

 - Applicants whose native language is not English should submit official scores from the Test of English as a Foreign Language (TOEFL).
 The operational standard for admission to the Graduate School is a score of at least 79 on the internet-based TOEFL with section scores of 21 on writing and 19 on reading

 The Department of Mathematics and Statistics requires that each candidate complete a minimum of 35 approved credits with a combined grade point average for these credits of 2.8 or higher.
-At least 14 of these (not including Math 8777 Thesis credits or Math 8994 Directed Research credits) must be under the Math designation.
-At least 6 credits must be taken outside the major (see below).
-The program is offered with both the Thesis (Plan A) and Non-thesis (Plan B) option.
-Both options are designed to provide the student and his/her advisor the flexibility to fashion an individual program that emphasizes mathematics relevant to the student's personal interests and objectives.
+At least 25 of these credits must be under MATH or STAT designator (including MATH 8777 Thesis credits or MATH 8994 Directed Research credits).
+At least 14 of these (not including MATH 8777 Thesis credits or MATH 8994 Directed Research credits) must be under the MATH designation.
+At least 6 credits must be taken outside the major.

 Learn more about Applied and Computational Math degree requirements.